akrzemi1/papers/notes/init_guidelines.md

-Related guidelines
+Avoid "overlapping" constructors
 ------------------

-### Avoid "overlapping" constructors

-Do not declare constructors that can be called with the same set of parameter types.
+Do not declare constructors that can be called with the same set of parameter types and potentially do different things.

 #### Rationale